 - Into a large bowl, place the blueberries, sugar, cornstarch, and lemon juice.
 Stir until well-coated.
 (See note 2 if using frozen berries.)

 - Pour mixture into a deep-dish pie plate.

 - In a medium bowl, mix together the oats, flour, brown sugar, and salt. butter and salt.

 - Add the diced butter and work it into the flour mixture with your fingertips to form a crumbly topping with no loose dry ingredients.

 - Distribute the topping over the fruit.

-- Place the pie plate on a baking sheet to catch any drips.
+- Place the pie plate on a rimmed baking sheet to catch any drips.
 Bake until the topping is browned and the filling is bubbly, 40 to 45 minutes.

 - To make this recipe gluten-free, use certified gluten-free oats and a gluten-free flour blend such as this one.